A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Bulk--surface Splitting Schemes

 \subsection{Bulk and surface subproblems}

 For the definition of the bulk problem, the idea is to interpret $p$ as prescribed boundary data.
-Moreover, we apply an index reduction technique known from DAE theory in order to include additional boundary information into the subproblem.
+Moreover, we apply an index reduction technique known from DAE theory in order to include additional boundary information into the subproblem, see, e.g., \cite{HaiW96,KunM06}.

 For the sake of clarity, we consider the finite element spaces introduced in~\eqref{eq:stableFEM}, for which the boundary nodes of $u$ coincide with the degrees of freedom for the Lagrange multiplier~$\lambda$.
 Assuming a corresponding ordering of the nodes, we conclude that~$\Bu$ has the form~$\Bu = [\, 0\ \Mla\,] \in \R^{\dofLam \times \dofOm}$, where $\Mla \in \R^{\dofLam \times \dofLam}$ is the standard (symmetric) mass matrix corresponding to the space~$\Mh$.
 This ordering also implies a decomposition of the bulk variable, namely